jalingo/MagicCloud/README.md

     convertToLocal(from: userInfo)
 ```

-With that line in place, any notifications from the CloudKit databases will be converted to a local notification and handled by the `MCMirror`s.
+With that line in place, any notifications from the **CloudKit** databases will be converted to a local notification and handled by any `MCMirror`s that are setup.

 ### MCRecordable